-- For some years, the TEAL Foundation have been trying to talk to the DA and have them adopt TEAL, as the Direct Democracy Forum have done.
+- For some years, the TEAL Foundation have been trying to talk to the Democratic Alliance (DA) and have them adopt TEAL, as the Direct Democracy Forum have done.
 The Teal foundation report the DA have been notably disinterested, and have not even entered into a debate on the merits or demerits of TEAL.

 - The SENATE proposal of the DDF is as challenging to the status quo as is TEAL.
 We would categorise both as being politically risky.
 Perhaps the DA are not interested in political risk taking.